f-caetano/RS-Avengers/SQL Trace/Readme.md

 SQL Servers 2012 and above.
 Requires SysAdmin role on the SQL Server

-1. Preferable use the **"MSFTTrace_DirCustomSave"** script
+1. Preferable use the **"Create_MSFTTrace-CustomSave"** script
-	- In case of permissions error of saving the .XEL in a directory use the alternative **MSFTTrace_DirDefault**.sql
+	- In case of permissions error of saving the .XEL in a directory use the alternative file: **Create_MSFTTrace-Default**.sql

 <br />
 <br />